Tyler Johnson (ice hockey): International play

-Johnson has also excelled in international competition, helping the United States to the gold medal at the 2010 World Junior Championships in Canada, recording three goals and five points with a plus-4 rating in seven games.
+Johnson has also excelled in international competition, helping the United States to the gold medal at the 2010 World Junior Championships in Canada, recording three goals and five points with a plus-four rating in seven games.
 He was named player of the game in their first-round game against Canada.

 Personal life

 Tyler Johnson grew up in the Spokane suburb of Liberty Lake, Washington, where he graduated from Central Valley High School with honors.
 His parents, Ken and Debbie Johnson, met playing a rec-league hockey game at Spokane’s Eagle’s Ice-A-Rena.
 His mother Debbie was a skating coach who taught Tyler how to skate.
+He married his fiancée in August 2024.